croaky/blog/articles/block-ads-etc-hosts.md

 clicking "+", entering "1.1.1.1", clicking "OK",
 and clicking "Apply".

-On iPhone, this setting can be controlled via a beautiful [iPhone app](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627).
+On iPhone, this setting can be controlled by a nice [iPhone app](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627).

 ## Conclusion